 Read the full review → Lews Tournament MB

-6. SHIMANO Calcutta B, Round Baitcasting Freshwater Fishing Reel
+6. SHIMANO Calcutta B, Round Freshwater Baitcaster

 A golden reel like this one can be an excellent addition to a black or other dark single-color rod.
 The aesthetics are a matter of personal preference, but what is important is that this is a round reel.